yandex-cloud/docs/en/storage/instruments/aws-cli.md

 1. `Default region name`: enter `us-east-1`.

-   > [!NOTE]
-   >
+   {% note info %}

-   > To work with Yandex Object Storage, always specify the `us-east-1` region.
+   To work with Yandex Object Storage, always specify the `us-east-1` region.
 A different value of the region may lead to an authorization error.

+   {% endnote %}

 1. Leave the other parameter values of the other parameters unchanged.